StDoses72/Xutrix-ChessEngine/log.md

 2025/11/07

 Finished building the mobility function.
 Introducing the mobility after one move, and the mobility of the board under the depth required.
-Also, to prevent the over-dependence on mobility, added the feature of mobility cap for each piece and the mobility coefficient for each piece in order to lock the mobility score in a reasonable scale
+Also, to prevent the over-dependence on mobility, added the feature of mobility cap for each piece and the mobility coefficient for each piece in order to lock the mobility score in a reasonable scale.
+Add the idea of enpassant into the game

 2025/11/06